Use these savvy steps to reduce banking fees for your business.

 6. Know your transaction limits.

 Just as your account may incur fees for having too few transactions, you may find fees assessed if there are too many.
-Check the number of transactions each account allows per month, including types of transactions like deposits and withdrawals or wire transfers, and plan your financial activity accordingly to minimize fees.
+Check the number of transactions each account allows per month, including types of transactions like deposits, withdrawals or wire transfers, and plan your financial activity accordingly to minimize fees.

 7. Be aware of timing.